jruels/ansible-windows-best/labs/templates/index.md

 - Database user name
 - Database password

+In VS Code, copy the `ansible.cfg and inventory.yml` files to the root `ansible-working` directory, commit them, and push to GitHub.

 ## Step 3: Run the playbook

 Now that you've created the playbook and template, it's time to run the playbook to configure the `web.config` file.
 Follow these steps: